qunitjs/qunit/docs/assert/step.md

 ### Description

 The `step()` assertion registers a passing assertion with a provided message.
 This makes it easy to check that specific portions of code are being executed, especially in asynchronous test cases and when used with `verifySteps()`.
-A step will always pass unless a message is not provided.
+A step will always pass unless a message is not provided or is a non-string value.

 Together with the `verifySteps()` method, `step()` assertions give you an easy way to verify both the count and order of code execution.